 All skills programs, and most camps, are held at the Rodman Arena in Walpole, MA unless noted otherwise.
 To get to the arena from Boston, take Route 93 South to Route 95 South, then take Exit 9 (Route 1 South).
 At the 2nd light you must reverse your direction using the turn on the right side.
 Turn left and left again onto Route 1.
 The Arena will be on your right.
 Take the second driveway.
 For other detailed routes, Click Here.

-On the first day of camp we break up players into separate groups on the ice.
+On the first day we break up players into separate groups on the ice.
 Players are put into groups with players of not only there age but ability.
 The drills are then tailored to push the advanced players and create drills for the beginning players as well.
 Whether an advanced player or a beginner we teach everyone with the same enthusiasm, technique and work ethic.

 All of our hockey programs are built for players that can skate.
 If your player can skate fairly well and push a puck, we will take them from there.
 Goalies tend to start the position somewhere between 6-8 years old.
 Parents must talk to their player about paying attention in line and absolutely no hitting, teasing, or fooling around in line.
 If your player is in need of a Learn To Skate program, click here.